Liam-Berezowsky/rocket_telemetry/README.md

 | gyr_y | Y axis rotation acceleration |
 | gyr_z | Z axis rotation acceleration |

-The next step is to calibrate these values into standard units after environment experimentation
+The next step is to document this a bit better, calibrate these values into standard units after environment experimentation, and reduce the unit to fit into the Quest Courier rocket that can carry a payload.

+1. Document the wiring with photos
+1. Solder the electronics onto a single board that fits into the Quest Courier payload bay
 1. Some time in the fridge and outside to match temperature value to real temperature (or at least calibrate better)
-2. Use real altitude differences of some known structures to calibrate the altitude using pressure value
+1. Use real altitude differences of some known structures to calibrate the altitude using pressure value
-3. Compare interior home humidity from Ecobee to calibrate humidity
+1. Compare interior home humidity from Ecobee to calibrate humidity
-4. Measure the acceleration using the unit attached to my RC car.
+1. Measure the acceleration using the unit attached to my RC car.
 Not sure yet about rotation.

 # Images